 The staff teaching in the programme is composed of full professors, associate professors, assistant professors, docents, and guest teachers.
 Staff members are researchers in this domain and connect teaching to their research.
 Nearly 100 staff members (69.2 FTEs) are involved in teaching in both the Bachelor and Master Electrical Engineering programmes.
 Nearly all staff members have PhDs.
 The proportion of BKO-certified teachers is 58 %, while 24 % of total staff currently are in BKO-certification process.
 The other teachers are exempt on account of long teaching careers or on account of small part-time appointments.
-Support staff is very effective in assisting teachers in module management.
 PhD students are involved in the programme as teaching assistants in labs, tutorials or projects.
-They are always guided by staff members.
-Student assistants are involved as well.
-Both teaching assistants and student assistants are trained.
+They are trained to perform these duties and they are always guided by staff members.